penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

 However, storing the circle in p.icon allows us to access the circle in future selections.
 Also note that there are lots more fields of circle we didn’t fill in, such as `center`, `fillColor`, etc. All shape fields are optional in Bloom, and if left out either have a default value or are randomly sampled.
-You can checkout these defaults (and the available shapes) in the Penrose documentation.
+You can check out these defaults (and the available shapes) in the Penrose documentation.
 These fields also correspond closely with the SVG spec.

 ```typescript